Diversity, Equity & Inclusion Insights for Organisations

 The candidate obviously loses out on a work opportunity whereas the organisation misses out on great talent.

 Eloise Boye joined FDM with a background in social psychology.
-After completing her training in the Business Analysis graduate programme, she was placed with an international banking client where her job involves using digitalisation and automation to improve the HR experiences of employees within the organisation.
+After completing her training in our Change & Transformation Practice, she secured an assignment with an international banking client where her job involves using digitalisation and automation to improve the HR experiences of employees within the organisation.

 Describing her training experience at FDM, Eloise said: